 - Individual transactions, and associated supporting documentation, reflecting the substance of the transaction.
-These details may comprise of:
+These details may comprise of: - 8.1 Invoices;

-- o Invoices;

-- o Time sheets;
+- 8.2 Time sheets;

-- Work orders;
+- 8.3 Work orders;

-- o Agreements; or
+- 8.4 Agreements; or

 - Aggregations of individual transactions into groups which are then allocated (e.g. refer to Appendix 3: Cost allocation Procedures and Principles) using methodologies that are approved, fair and reasonable, consistent, rational and auditable.
 The details outlined in Appendix 3 cover costs and the attribution of costs that comprise of:

-- o Direct costs;
+- 8.5 Direct costs;

-- o Indirect costs;
+- 8.6 Indirect costs;

-- o Asset management system allocations to depreciation transactions; and
+- 8.7 Asset management system allocations to depreciation transactions; and

-- o Corporate shared / Overhead costs.
+- 8.8 Corporate shared / Overhead costs.

 - Details held within subsidiary accounting systems that provide transactional level details and support the reporting of:

-- o Costs;
+- 8.9 Costs;

-- o Revenues;
+- 8.10 Revenues;

-- o Assets employed;
+- 8.11 Assets employed;

-- o Liabilities.
+- 8.12 Liabilities.